-This document contains key information clients of Sun Life Prosperity GS Fund should know about.
+This document contains key information clients of Sun Life Prosperity Achiever Fund 2038 should know about.
 More information can be found in the Fund's prospectus.
-Ask a Sun Life Financial Advisor or contact Sun Life Asset Management Company, Inc., at 8-849-9888 or PHIL-MF-Products@sunlife.com or visit www.sunlifefunds.com.
+Ask a Sun Life Financial Advisor of contact Sun Life Asset Management Company, Inc., at 8-849-9888 or PHIL-MF-Products@sunlife.com or visit www.sunlifefunds.com